Landon School: Academics

 Landon School is a college preparatory school for boys in grades 3-12.
 The school's daily schedule is from 8:00 a.m. – 3:40 p.m., with flexible and extended hours for before/aftercare and athletics.
 The school states that the schedule for each division is age-appropriately designed to maximize students' most attentive hours.

 The Lower School schedule includes periods for each subject, consisting of language arts, science, social studies, math, music, and ethics classes, broken up by movement opportunities, athletics training, and quiet reading time.

 Middle School and Upper School utilize rotating block schedules that are similarly designed to maximize students' attention, with breaks for movement and club meetings in between.
-In 2023, the School plans to move the sixth grade from the Middle School to the Lower School.
+In 2023, the School moved the sixth grade from the Middle School to the Lower School.

 In 2018, Landon announced it would discontinue AP courses to focus on offering its own set of high-level "advanced" courses that better align with their Mission, Philosophy, and Portrait of a Graduate.
-84% of the Class of 2022 is attending a college or university where they applied for early decision or early action.
+88% of the Class of 2026 is attending a college or university where they applied for early decision or early action.

 Funded by its namesake Cary M. Maguire '46, the Maguire Ethics Scholarship Program awards a merit-based scholarship of $10,000 to a student entering Upper School who demonstrates the highest standards of ethics, integrity, and character.
 Scholarships are available to both new applicants and current eighth-grade students.

 Extracurriculars

-The school offers 22 athletics options, including varsity interscholastic sports such as swimming, soccer, water polo, football, cross country, ice hockey, wrestling, basketball, baseball, track, tennis, golf, rugby and lacrosse.
-Landon also offers interscholastic club sports such as riflery, sailing, fencing, squash and ultimate Frisbee, as well as intramural sports and strength and conditioning.
+The school offers 22 athletics options, including varsity interscholastic sports such as swimming, soccer, water polo, football, cross country, ice hockey, wrestling, basketball, baseball, track, tennis, golf, rugby, volleyball and lacrosse.
+Landon also offers interscholastic club sports such as riflery, fencing, squash and ultimate Frisbee, as well as intramural sports and strength and conditioning.

-In collaboration with Holton-Arms School, Landon School performs three productions per year, a musical and a non musical.
+In collaboration with Holton-Arms School, Landon School performs three productions per year, a musical and a non musical, and spring One-Acts.
 In addition to acting, students can learn lighting, sound and set design.
 The School offers theatrical class, boys Improv Club and Director's Workshop where students can create and direct their own original play.

 Additionally, the school teaches arts such as painting, advanced drawing, architecture, ceramics, digital art, sculpture and photojournalism.
 Students can submit their work to regional and national competitions or to the school's on campus magazine entitled, Prometheus Unbound.

 Athletics

-Landon competes in the Interstate Athletic Conference (IAC) alongside six other all boys' schools in D.C., MD, and VA.
-The IAC consists of 12 sports: baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming and diving, tennis, track and field, and wrestling.
+Landon competes in the Interstate Athletic Conference (IAC) alongside six other schools in D.C., MD, and VA.
+The IAC consists of 12 sports: baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming and diving, tennis, track and field, volleyball, and wrestling.